niki4810/niki4810.github.com/source/about/index.markdown

 footer: true
 ---

 My name is Nikhilesh Katakam.
-I am front end developer living in San Francisco Bay Area.
+I am a front end developer living in San Francisco Bay Area.

 I have a great passion towards UI development and I enjoy experimenting & playing with new technologies/frameworks related to it.
 This blog is a result of one such experimentation.